Mount Access Program (MAP)

-- Students will participate in an optional five-day residential summer program at the College from July 21-July 26.
-Students unable to participate will be required to participate in a half-day orientation session at the beginning of the academic year.
+- Students will participate in a mandatory five-day residential summer program at the College during the last week of July.
 The summer program will focus on equipping students with the skills needed to transition from high school to college.

-- In the Fall semester, students will be paired with a professional advisor in a one-credit First Year Experience (FYE) course where they will learn how to balance the demands of the first year of College.
+- In the fall semester, students will be paired with a professional faculty advisor designated to MAP students and participate in a one-credit First Year Experience (FYE) course where they will learn how to balance the demands of the first year of College.

 - MAP students in their first and second years at the College will participate in group advising sessions that will help guide them through the registration process and ensure that they are taking the necessary courses needed to stay on track toward graduation.